newlinedotco/awesome-fullstack-tutorials/angular/service-workers/README.md

 ### Caching Data

 Besides `assetGroups` there are also `dataGroups`.
 As per [the documentation](https://angular.io/guide/service-worker-config#datagroups), they *are not versioned along with the app.
-They're cached according to manually-configured policies that are more useful for situations such as API requests and other data dependencies.* We can use this to cache the responses from the external service in case the application is offline!
+They're cached according to manually-configured policies that are more useful for situations such as API requests and other data dependencies.*

+We can use this to cache the responses from the external service in case the application is offline!

 If you want to follow along, `git checkout step2`.

-Open the service worker configuration file (you know which one it is by now, right?) and add the configuration for `dataGroups`:
+Open the service worker configuration file and add the configuration for `dataGroups`:

 ```
 "dataGroups": [